-The process of naturalisation, or applying for British citizenship, requires you to prove you meet the strict eligibility requirements.
+The process of naturalisation, or applying for British citizenship, requires you to prove you meet the strict eligibility requirements, which include providing referees for your British citizenship application.

 British citizenship referee requirements